-52.b: Following are the tables the mortality assumptions are based upon.
-Inasmuch as these tables are based on appropriate populations, and that these tables are used for pension purposes, we believe these tables to be the most appropriate for the valuation.
+52.b: Mortality Assumptions Following is the table the mortality assumptions are based upon.
+Inasmuch as this table is based on appropriate populations, and that this table is used for pension purposes, we believe this table to be the most appropriate for the valuation.